Parables/arkesel-sdk/README.md

 - `make(?ArkeselMessageBuilder $builder): self`

-    proxy to the __constructor to be used as a Facade
+    proxy to the __constructor.

+    Must be called first when using the ArkeselSms as a facade

 - `getConfig(): array`